Laura-Liu-ZJ/ST558Project1/README.md

 in Coyotes are more likely to be penalized when assists their teammate more often, which would reveal that those assists from the skaters in the Coyotes might be more aggressive.

-# Discussion on this project

-## what would you do differently?

-  - I get data from the API.
-  - I use the EDA part to know the data better.
-  - I create some variables to help my analysis.
-  - I treat the same variable as categorical data and numeric data.

-## what was the most difficult part for you?

-I think the most difficult part for me is to understand the story behind the data because I know nothing on the hokey.
-It would be better to have a codebook or labels of variables telling me all the information about data.

-## what are your big take-aways from this project?

-I know better about JSON data as well as EDA procession, and I master better on ggplot than before.